This article contains the following sections:

 - Share your metric discoveries.

 Keep everyone aware of trends in your business data by sharing a metric (or a group of metrics on a dashboard), or, optionally, give an in-the-moment, contextual view of your discoveries by sharing the URL of a metric or dashboard.
+You can also download and print your favourite metric dashboards for digital or print distribution.
 Learn more about sharing metrics and dashboards.
+Learn more about downloading dashboards as PDFs.

 - Check in on your metrics every day.